NathanTan/ChessState/README.md

 # ChessState

-## A chess game state manager that is intended to be variant friendly (eventually).
+### A chess game state manager that is intended to be variant friendly (eventually).

 ## Download
 ```
 npm install --save chessstate
 ```
+Link to NPM page: https://www.npmjs.com/package/chessstate

 ## Using ChessState
 ```